mozilla/CCADB-Tools/kinto_integrity/README.md

 ## Deployment
 A `Dockerfile`, `Makefile`, and convenience `run.sh` are provided.

-`make clean build run` ... deploys this application within an Ubuntu Docker container listening on port 8080
+For a fresh deployment from a recently cloned copy, running the following will deploy this application within an Ubuntu Docker container listening on port 80:

+`make deploy`

+If the application has already been deployed and we need to redeploy from the master branch, the following will do so:

+`make clean update deploy`

 ## HTTP Endpoints

 For all requests, the following datasets are always used: